Rust-GPU/SPIRV-Tools/porting-plan.md

   - Added layout regressions to lock ordering of capabilities/extensions relative to debug/names/annotations (including `OpSource`/`OpModuleProcessed` and name/annotation section ordering) to match the C++ validator expectations.
   - Added layout regressions covering misordered `OpSourceExtension`/`OpSourceContinued` after annotations to mirror the C++ validator behavior.
   - Added layout coverage for `OpString` ordering: rejecting strings after annotations and after the Names section to keep Debug1/Debug2 ordering aligned with the C++ validator.
+  - Added a layout regression to ensure `OpModuleProcessed` follows the Names section (Debug3 after Debug2).
 - [x] Cache validated modules across CLI/FFI invocations when the same input is reused, avoiding redundant parsing/validation.
 - [ ] Expose wider structural rules (capability/extension ordering in layout, per-target decoration constraints) mirroring the C++ validator tables.
 - [ ] Enable the Rust validator over the FFI/CLI by default once structural parity is sufficiently close to C++.